Contents

 They have also set a goal to become the first state capital to be net zero by 2030.
 This means that the city aims to produce as much renewable energy as it consumes, resulting in a net-zero carbon footprint.
 The city’s net-zero goal applies to both municipal operations and the wider community.

-To achieve this net-zero goal, their plan is comprehensive.
+To achieve this net-zero goal, they are demonstrating an example of comprehensive climate action planning.
 Not only are they improving energy efficiency in buildings and transportation, but they are increasing the use of renewable energy sources such as solar, wind, and hydropower.

 Investing in green infrastructure is the kind of ambitious and systemic change we need, and it is an achievable goal when broken down into sections, and bolstered by comprehensive strategic planning and performance measurement.